mlgvla/benning_violins/notes.md

 3. Instrument Class
     - Creates instances of Instrument Objects
     - Calls on Scraper Class to fill Instrument Objects attributes
-    - Instrument object has a :name, :maker, :price, :description, :terms
+    - Instrument object has a :name, :maker,:year :price, :description, :terms
     - Class stores an array of Instrument Objects (@@all)
     - Class can retrive its stored objects
     - An Instrument belongs to a Category